Common Questions

 LETTER OF RECOMMENDATION QUESTIONS

 Letters of recommendation should be received by the application deadline.
-Letters of recommendation received after the application deadline will be accepted; however we cannot guarantee that they will be reviewed with your other application materials.
+Letters of recommendation received after the application deadline will be accepted up until one week after the application deadline; however we cannot guarantee that they will be reviewed with your other application materials.
 The applicant is responsible for ensuring that references receive the email soliciting a letter of recommendation and submit their letters in a timely manner.

 The typical length of letters of recommendation is one to two pages.